AC Omonia: Papastavrou era (2018–present)

 The decline of the club's football department and the financial difficulties it faced convinced many that a change in the way the club was being run was needed.
 In May 2018, a general assembly was called and members voted to hand the football department over to Stavros Papastavrou, an American-based Cypriot businessman.
-Papastavrou plans to invest 5 million euros into the club over the next few years and will invest more over the 20-year period that he will be in charge.
 He has stated that he will provide funds for the development of the club's academies and training grounds, and that the potential creation of a new stadium will be considered.

-In the club's first season under Papastavrou's ownership, Omonia finished the 2018–19 campaign in 6th place and was knocked out of the Cypriot Cup by Apollon Limassol in the second round.
+The agreement, initially set for 10 years, was extended indefinitely in 2023.
+In the club's first season under Papastavrou's ownership, Omonia finished the 2018–19 campaign in 6th place.
 Manager Yannis Anastasiou was replaced by Henning Berg in June 2019.

 The 2019–20 Cypriot season was abandoned in March 2020 due to the COVID-19 pandemic.
 At the time of its abandonment, Omonia was tied with Anorthosis Famagusta on points, but was ranked first due to a better head-to-head record and thus qualified for the first qualifying round of the 2020–21 UEFA Champions League.

-The following season, Omonia eliminated Red Star Belgrade in the Champions League to qualify for the group stage of a European Competition for the first time in the club's history.
-Omonia finished fourth in Group E of the 2020-21 Europa League.
+The following season, a penalty shootout win over Red Star Belgrade meant that the club had qualified for the group stage of a European Competition for the first time in its history.
+Omonia finished fourth in Group E of the 2020–21 Europa League.
 In the home game against PSV Eindhoven, Omonia captain Jordi Gómez scored from a distance of 56 metres, breaking the record for the furthest distance ever for a goal scored in the Europa League.
 In May 2021, Omonia ended the season by winning the Cypriot League for the 21st time, and for the first time since 2010.

-Omonia started the 2021-22 season by winning the Super Cup, and qualifying for the group stage of the Europa Conference League.
-However, a disastrous first half of the league campaign saw Omonia out of the Championship Playoffs, meaning they would place below 6th for the first time since the 1953–54 season.
-Heavy criticism led to head coach Henning Berg being released, and subsequently replaced by Neil Lennon on 7 March.
-Lennon was able to improve the team's form, and led Omonia to win the 2021–22 Cypriot Cup, their first since 2012, beating Ethnikos Achna 5-4 on penalties, and guaranteeing a place in the 2022–23 Europa League Play-off round, where they would go on to beat Belgian cup winners Gent to qualify for the group stages.
+In the 2021–22 and 2022–23 seasons, the team struggled in the domestic league, however, managerial changes in the second half of each season (Neil Lennon in 2021–22 and Sofronis Avgousti in 2022–23) were able to inspire back-to-back Cup wins.
+At the European level, Omonia participated in the group stages of the 2021–22 Conference League and the 2022–23 Europa League, in which they put really close fights against the likes of Manchester United and Real Sociedad.

+A turbulent 2023–24 campaign, which included the hiring and firing of a sporting director and the sacking of two coaches, concluded without domestic or European success for Omonia.
+Giannis Anastasiou and Valdas Dambrauskas were appointed as football advisor and head coach ahead of the 2024–25 season, respectively.
+Valdas Dambrauskas left the club in November 2024.
+Giannis Anastasiou has been interim coach until the end of the season.

+Club identity

 Name

 "Omonia" (Ομόνοια) is the Greek language word for harmony, unity, or concord.